 Since launching about three months ago, Suerte now is available in 90 locations around Colorado, ranging from large-format liquor stores to neighborhood stores.
 Because of Spiewak's and Sokol's marketing strategy, it isn't on the "top shelf," but they think it has top-shelf quality.

 "We priced it aggressively so it will sell, but we also priced it so we can make money and run our business," Spiewak said.

 Aside from the major brands, Suerte faces competition on two other fronts.
 The craft spirits industry is booming, and more producers are making craft tequila, which has been a bit of an overlooked niche.
-Competitors such as Tequila Ocho already are in the market, have built distribution networks and are drawing rave reviews.
+Competitors like Tequila Ocho already are in the market, have built distribution networks and are drawing rave reviews.

 There also is tequila's often less than sterling reputation, which Spiewak said is a real issue.
-There are passionate fans who know quality tequila, but there also are many people who've had a bad experience –– almost always in high school or college, suffered the infamous hangover and have sworn off the drink.
+There are passionate fans who know quality tequila, but there also are many people who've had a bad experience - almost always in high school or college - suffered the infamous hangover and have sworn off the drink.

 "I think people, thanks to large brands like Patron, have started to come around and to understand that tequila's not about getting messed up and having a hangover," Spiewak said.

 "We do get people we have to actually convince to even smell or taste it."

 Technically, Suerte is the brand name, and Colorado Spirits Importers LLC is the company's legal name.
 It is an importer and because of Colorado liquor laws it needs another company to distribute the product.
 Suerte relies on Denver-based CTS Distributing Inc., but Suerte otherwise oversees the process from start to finish, Spiewak said.